Duress in Contract Law Replace: Types, Tests, and Remedies

 Frequently Asked Questions

-1. How do I prove duress in a contract dispute?
+How do I prove economic duress?

 If you need help with duress in contract law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.